ThatsVie/atlas-higher_level_programming/README.md

 ## Python - import & modules

-This repository contains a set of Python scripts that showcase the usage of import statements and modules in Python.
+This directory contains a set of Python scripts that showcase the usage of import statements and modules in Python.
 Each script demonstrates different aspects of importing functions, working with command-line arguments, and exploring hidden modules.

 <details>
 <summary> Files</summary>